 Multicultural Access and Equity

-Australia’s Multicultural Access and Equity Policy: Respecting diversity.
-Improving responsiveness is about ensuring that all Australians are able to access government programmes and services equitably, regardless of their cultural or linguistic background.
+Australia’s Multicultural Access and Equity Policy seeks to ensure that all Australians are able to access government programs and services equitably, regardless of their cultural and linguistic backgrounds.

 Government Building Social Cohesion